chen622/FiveChessWithAI/README.md

 | BOARD_SIZE  | 15            | The size of the chess board                                  |
 | MAX_DEPTH   | 3             | The depth of decision tree.
 The program works much better when the depth is 4, but it will take more time. |

-## TODO

-Maybe I will change this project to a web server to play five chess online.